 For many organizations, search engine optimization (SEO) has become a business essential in generating leads.
 Depending on where your business is at in its journey will influence whether it makes more sense to hire out and hire in.

-Below I’ll explain what you should know about these two approaches (and when you might need both) so you can confidently select the option that will work best for your business.
+Below I’ll explain some of the pros and cons of these two approaches, and when you might need both, so you can confidently select the option that will work best for your business.

 What are your goals?
 The time and resources it takes to develop a strong in-house SEO team won’t make sense if you’ll only need them for a couple of months.
 On the other hand, an agency may not be able to understand the nuances of your business the way an in-house digital marketing team can.
 Additionally, if your team juggles multiple marketing duties, outsourcing allows them to focus on other projects.

 The point of this section is to emphasize the importance of getting laser-focused on the type of support you need.
 Now let’s examine the pros and cons of hiring in-house vs outsourcing SEO services.

 SEO can be outsourced to agencies or consultants based anywhere around the world as the work can be done remotely.
 There is no shortage of SEOs out there but selecting the right one can sound overwhelming.
 That’s why I wrote a post on how to find an SEO consultant to help you get started.